Sour Things: The Pantry

 How would preservation practices look when you are in a no-place, residing in liminality and in-betweenness.
 How would your pantry space feel like, when the walls have one foot in construction, and the other in demolition?
 What would it say?

-Comissioned and produced by Noordbrabants Museum/ Netherlands.
-For Imagine Home exhibition Curated by Nina Folkersma.
+Comissioned and produced by Noordbrabants Museum/ Netherlands, for Imagine Home exhibition Curated by Nina Folkersma.

-Drawings and ceramics produced during a residency at Hangar Center for Art invetigation/ Lisbon.
 Glass produced by Marc Barreda, courtusy of NIKA Project Space.

 Sour Cities, stereo,, 15-min loop